-Donald Trump’s Project 2025 would tear down this system, replacing middle-class American workers with an increasingly precarious system of low-wage and illegal immigrant workers, who’d be the only people taking such difficult and dangerous jobs for low pay.
+Donald Trump’s Project 2025 would tear down this system, replacing middle-class American workers with an increasingly precarious system of low-wage workers, some of whom have immigrated to America illegally, who’d be the only people taking such difficult and dangerous jobs for low pay.
 Trump’s billionaire buddies would profit in the short run, and we would all lose.

 My family has worked in construction for generations, and I’m proud my son is on the job building Alaska today.
 I’m proud to have saved, provided great opportunities for my children, and be able to retire with dignity.
 I want the same opportunities for my children, so I’m a strong vote for Kamala Harris and Tim Walz.
 They’re the only candidates who respect blue-collar workers, and the only candidates who will fight back against the short-sighted special interests that want to tear down our construction industry.